-Council will establish internal controls over Procurement processes ensuring:
+Council must maintain internal controls over procurement processes ensuring:

-- Purchase Orders are mandatory for all purchase relating to a registered contract, consultancy engagements and for all other purchases over \$2,000 other than those exempted by the Chief Financial Officer (as listed under Strategic Procurement on Council's intranet1); - Purchase Orders are raised before invoices are received (with the exception of Confirm work orders);
+- Purchase Orders are mandatory for all purchases relating to a registered contract, consultancy engagements and for all other purchases over \$2,000 other than those exempted by the Chief Financial Officer (Purchase Order Exemptions); - Purchase Orders are raised before invoices are received (with the exception of Confirm work orders); - Consultant Engagement forms are completed and attached to Purchase Requisitions for all Consultancy services.
+If greater than \$20,000 a copy of the form must also be forwarded to Strategic Procurement; - Revised estimates for Schedule of Rates contracts with an estimated annual expenditure must be approved by a Group A Officer.
+Note: Contracts with estimated annual expenditure do not constitute approval to commit expenditure to this level, as each engagement requires delegated approval;